-For version 1 (due around week 6), you need only complete the following sections, and put a placeholder ("to do") for the other sections: Introduction, scope of reproducibility, methodology, model description, data description, implementation (you only need to say whether you will use existing code or implement yourself), computational requirements (you only need to include an estimate.
+For version 1 (due around week 6), you need only complete the following sections, and put a placeholder ("to do") for the other sections: Introduction, scope of reproducibility, methodology, model description, data description, implementation (you only need to say whether you will use existing code or implement yourself), computational requirements (you only need to include an estimate).

 For the final report (due at the end of the quarter), all sections in the template must be filled in.
+The final report must not exceed 8 pages (that limit includes the first page and does not include references).
 Please note:

 - Grades are shared by your team.
 Students in this course are expected to work together professionally, overcoming the inevitable challenges that arise in the course of a team project.
 We recognize that, occasionally, team members behave unreasonably.
-To help us navigate situations where you feel a shared grade would be unfair, we invite you to submit individual updates on your team's progress throughout the quarter using this form. - No late submissions are allowed.
+To help us navigate situations where you feel a shared grade would be unfair, we invite you to submit individual updates on your team's progress at any time during the quarter using this form. - No late submissions are allowed.
 Your team will receive zero points for the late submission. - Instead of submitting code, set it up as a public Github repository and add the link to the project report.
 If writing your own code, make sure it is documented and easy to use (this project is about reproducibility!).
 Include a link to a github repository which can be installed and run with a few lines in bash on department machines.
 Include a description of how difficult the algorithms were to implement.
 If using public code from the original repository, more of your energy will go into running additional experiments, such as hyperparameter optimization, ablations, or evaluation on new datasets (see below).
 However, note that it's not always trivial to get a public code release working! - You may include an appendix in your final report.
 However, you should include all the important details in the main paper.
-The appendix is allowed so that your report will be helpful to future researchers; it will not be read by the course staff. - Submit your reports through Canvas, as a single pdf per submission, submitted once by a single team member.
+The appendix is allowed so that your report will be helpful to future researchers; it will not be read by the course staff. - Submit your reports both through Canvas, as a single pdf per submission, submitted once by a single team member, and by posting a publicly readable link on the course discussion board in the appropriate thread.